 Longside and Ullock Pike ridge.
 North west ascent to Skiddaw.
 Photograph by Ann Bowker

 Because Skiddaw does not have the crags, edges and rocky climbs that normally accompany fells over 3000 ft in height, it is a relatively easy summit to reach.
 The main route from the car park at Latrigg, Keswick, also has a good path all the way up, so navigation is also relatively easy.
 For this reason, Skiddaw is climbed by many people who are general tourists (although usually with a good level of fitness and sense of adventure).

 The main summit ridge of Skiddaw taken from Skiddaw Little Man.
 Photograph by Ann Bowker

 There are also many excellent walks enjoyed by more experienced walkers.
 There is a fascinating route from Millbeck that ascends a ridge to Carl Side before then going onto the main summit ridge of Skiddaw.
 The best ridge route, however, starts from the north west of Skiddaw near The Ravenstone Hotel.
 This takes the walker along the curving ridge that connects Ullock Pike, Longside and Carl Side, before making the ascent to Skiddaw summit.
 Routes from the north, such as those from starting near Bassenthwaite village, are much quieter and less well known.
 Routes starting from Skiddaw Forrest in the east are also quieter, giving the walker a sense of being in the wilderness.

 Here are two You Tube Videos.
-The first has been made by terrybnd and shows an amazing cloud inversion on Skiddaw from 31st December 2008.
-The second video is by Gordieoliver, and shows what it is like paragliding off the Skiddaw summit and flying down to the nearby village of Bassenthwaite.
-You can see more video's by both film makers by clicking on the video as it plays.
+The first has been made by terrybnd (above) and shows an amazing cloud inversion on Skiddaw from 31st December 2008.
+The second video is by Gordieoliver (below), and shows what it is like paragliding off the Skiddaw summit and flying down to the nearby village of Bassenthwaite.